Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Having a general understanding of the project cost is crucial before sending the proposal to the owner.
 That’s why contractors would normally create a bill of quantities – an itemized list of the materials and labor required for the job.

-The term take-off in construction refers to the process of measuring the necessary material required for a project – the required quantities and cost of each material item.
+The term takeoff in construction refers to the process of measuring the necessary materials required for a project based on the actual plans.

 The outcome of this process is that the surveyor lists the material items and their quantities in detail.